The Ultimate Guide to Personal Finance for Canadian Immigrants in 2024

 Sending money home is pretty easy and straightforward.
 The issue comes with the hefty fees that are associated with sending money abroad.

 Canadian bank accounts will offer international wire transfers, but the fees are quite high.
 With most bank accounts, wire transfer fees are a minimum of $15 dollars per transfer while some even go up to $40 per transfer.

 In addition to the fee, some institutions may also charge you a percentage of the total amount of money you send.
 That can add up really quickly, especially if you are sending money on a regular basis.

 HSBC is one Canadian bank that can waive the wire transfer fees.
-This is valid for transfers from select HSBC Bank Canada personal accounts (such as the HSBC premier chequing account) for values under $10,000 CAD.
+This is valid for transfers from select HSBC Bank Canada personal accounts for values under $10,000 CAD.

 Another option to look into is a fintech company called Wise (formerly known as Transferwise).
 They are known to have some of the best rates for online money transfers.